-The China-based smartphone manufacturer, Xiaomi, which is currently dominating the Indian smartphone market, has launched its mobile payment solution in the country Mi Pay.
+The China-based smartphone manufacturer Xiaomi, which is currently dominating the Indian smartphone market, has launched its mobile payment solution in the country Mi Pay.
 With this debut, India becomes the first country outside the company’s home market to get the Mi Pay service.

 Xiaomi India announced their plans to enter into payment services in collaboration with ICICI Bank and PayU back in December.
 Now, with the recent MIUI 10 Global Beta ROM, the company has introduced Mi Pay 2.0 in a dark mode custom app.

-Back in December, the Chinese smartphone maker made its first announcement to enter into payment services collaboration with ICICI Bank and PayU bank to enable UPI-based payment system.
-Soon after the report, the company started with registrations for beta testing after receiving formal approval from National Payments Corporation of India (NPCI).
+Back in December, the Chinese smartphone maker made its first announcement to enter into payment services collaboration with ICICI Bank and PayU bank to enable a UPI-based payment system.
+Soon after the report, the company started with registrations for beta testing after receiving formal approval from the National Payments Corporation of India (NPCI).

-The feature also got fused into the settings interface of the MIUI Global Beta ROM; the app never misses out of varied payment options despite a basic UI released in January.
+The feature also got fused into the settings interface of the MIUI Global Beta ROM; the app never misses out on varied payment options despite a basic UI released in January.
 It will be much easier for already Xiaomi users.